-The policy will be developed by the Safety Advisory Committee and submitted to the Provost or designee.
+The policy will be developed and submitted to the Provost or designee.
 The Provost or designee will have final authority to establish the policy.
-If the Provost or designee materially alters the recommended policy, he or she will provide a written explanation for the change(s) to the Safety Advisory Committee.
-The Provost or designee may initiate changes to the established workplace violence prevention policy by informing the Safety Advisory Committee of the change being considered, thereby initiating the process described in this paragraph.
+If the Provost or designee materially alters the recommended policy, he or she will provide a written explanation for the change(s) to the Union.